joselusl/aruco_eye/README.md

 It exists another similar package called aruco (see [http://wiki.ros.org/aruco](http://wiki.ros.org/aruco) and [https://github.com/pal-robotics/aruco_ros](https://github.com/pal-robotics/aruco_ros)) with the following limitations compared to aruco_eye:

 + It is just a wrapper of the ArUco library with few examples and it does not implement a complete solution.
 The metapackage aruco_eye implements a complete solution for robotics.
 + The detection and the drawing is done by the same node, what can be a problem in robotics, for example, when processing onboard and having a ground station for visualization.
-In aruco_eye is solved by splitting the detection and 3D reconstruction node (aruco_eye_ros node) and the drawind and visualization (aruco_eye_ros_display node),
+In aruco_eye is solved by splitting the detection and 3D reconstruction node (aruco_eye_ros_detector node) and the drawind and visualization (aruco_eye_ros_display node),
 + It is hard to implement a big number of visual markers with different sizes.
 In aruco_eye is solved using an XML config file.